lescipi/blog/content/post/MCMC_TFP/index.md

 The Naive Rejection Sampling algorithm works as follows:

-1. Sample $\theta$ from the prior $P(\theta)$ and X from the likelihood $P(X|\theta)$
+1. Sample $\theta$ from the prior $P(\theta)$ and $X$ from the likelihood $P(X|\theta)$

 2. If $X = x$ (the observed data) , accept $\theta$ as a sample from the posterior $P(\theta|X = x)$ , otherwise return to (1) and repeat

 Each time you return to step 1, the samples of $\theta$ are independent from the previous ones.

 Pros: step 1 is often practical because both the prior and the likelihood are often easy-to-sample distributions.
-Cons: the clear shortcoming is can be very unlikely and thus step 2 will very rarely (if ever) accept the candidate sample $\theta$.
+Cons: the clear shortcoming is that step 2 can be very unlikely and thus we will very rarely (if ever) accept the candidate sample $\theta$.

-This simple implementation of rejection sampling is enough to provide some intuition and motivate the use of more sophisticated and robust sampling algorithms based on Markov chains.
+This simple implementation of rejection sampling is enough to provide some intuition and motivates the use of more sophisticated and robust sampling algorithms based on Markov chains.

-###MCMC: The Random-Walk Metropolis-Hasting algorithm
+### MCMC: The Random-Walk Metropolis-Hasting algorithm

 There is a large family of algorithms that perform MCMC.
 Most of these algorithms can be expressed at a high level as follows:

 1. Start at current position (i.e. a value for $\theta$, say $\theta^{(1)}$)

-2. Propose moving to a new position (say, $\theta^*$)
+2. Propose moving to a new position (say, $\theta^\star$)

-3. Accept/Reject the new position based on the position's adherence to the data and prior distributions.
+3. Accept/Reject the new position based on the position's adherence to the data and prior distributions

 4.
-    * If you accept: Move to the new position (i.e. $\theta^{(2)}=\theta^*$) and return to Step 1
+    * If you accept: Move to the new position (i.e. $\theta^{(2)}=\theta^\star$) and return to Step 1
     * Else: Do not move to new position.
 Return to Step 1.

 5. After a large number of iterations, return all accepted positions.

 Based on how you implement the above steps you get the various MCMC algorithm.
-Here we will review the __Random-Walk Metropolis-Hasting algorithm__.
+Here we will review the [__Random-Walk Metropolis-Hasting algorithm__](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/johansen/teaching/mcm-2007.pdf).

 As we have seen, the main drawback of the rejection sampling is that it is not efficient -- it is unlikely to get exactly $X = x$, especially when it is high-dimensional.

-One way around this problem is to allow for "local updates", i.e. let the proposed value depend on the last accepted value.
+One way around this problem is to allow for "local updates", i.e. let the proposed value depend on the last accepted value (here is the part where [Markov Chains](https://en.wikipedia.org/wiki/Markov_chain) enter the scene).

-This makes it easier to come up with a suitable (conditional) proposal, however at the price of yielding a Markov chain, $(\theta_s)_{s\geq1}$, instead of a sequence of independent **realizations** -- putting it simply, a sequence of random variables is a _Markov Chain_ if the future state only depends on the present state.
+This makes it easier to come up with a suitable (conditional) proposal, however at the price of yielding a Markov chain, instead of a sequence of independent **realizations** -- putting it simply, a sequence of random variables is a _Markov Chain_ if the future state only depends on the present state.

-The RW-MH proposes a new $\theta^*$ according to

-$$\theta^* = \theta_{s} + \varepsilon, \quad \varepsilon \sim g$$

-where $g$ may be any simmetric distribution.
-Usually, $g = \mathcal{N}(0, \tau)$, so that the proposed new value is simply a draw from $\mathcal{N}(\theta_{s}, \tau)$.

-At first, you find starting parameter position (can be randomly chosen), lets fix it arbitrarily to
+At first, you find a starting position (can be randomly chosen), lets fix it arbitrarily to

 ```python
 mu_current = 2.
 ```

 The critical point is how you propose the new position (that's the Markov part).
 You can be very naive or very sophisticated about how you come up with that proposal.
 The RW-MH algorithm is very naive and just takes a sample from a Gaussian distribution (or whatever simmetric distribution you like) centered on the current value with a certain standard deviation, usually called _proposal width_ that will determine how far you propose jumps.
+In other words, the RW-MH proposes a new $\theta^\star$ according to

+$$\theta^\star = \theta_{s} + \varepsilon, \quad \varepsilon \sim g$$

+where $g$ may be any simmetric distribution.
+Usually, $g = \mathcal{N}(0, \tau)$, so that the proposed new value, $\theta^\star$, is simply a draw from $\mathcal{N}(\theta_{s}, \tau)$.

 ```python